dilawar/ncbs/handbook/student_handbook.markdown

 will maintain all data pertaining to a publication for at least 5 years post publication.
 Pages may not be torn from a lab notebook.
-Records must allow complete reconstruction of your experiment and should
-include: date and time of the experiment; rationale for the experiment;
+Records must allow complete reconstruction of your experiment and should include date and time of the experiment; rationale for the experiment;
 details of each step (volumes, number of animals, time of incubation, etc.); and raw data details on every experimental trial.
 Students are urged to utilize means of data storage appropriate to the task.
 Any act of manipulating, misreporting or misappropriating data will warrant serious action.

+## Plagiarism
-**Plagiarism:** Stealing words is unethical.
+ Stealing words is unethical.
 All your writing must be done in your own words.
 It may seem tempting to copy a bit of text or a figure from the internet or some web page.
 This is just as much plagiarism as lifting it from your textbook.
 By the same token, taking a